MinBZK/nl-wallet/documentation/flows/session_flow.md

     RP_webserver-->>-RP_website: user is authenticated
 ```

+N.B.
+How the wallet determines or obtains the URL to return to in step 26 is yet to be determined.

 ## Issuance

 Attribute issuance is to a large extent very similar to disclosure.
 Calling the rightmost three agents `issuer_website`, `issuer_webserver` and `issuer_server` respectively, issuance differs from disclosure in the following ways.